mrtappy/embedded_systems/Arduino/libraries/ReadMe.md

+## Copy of the libaries from the homeautomation framework written by Prof. Robert Patzke

 # Source-code libraries
 The libraries presented here are oriented at the structure as it is used with the [Arduino](https://www.arduino.cc/) environment.
 But at present there are no files like kewords.txt and readme.txt as with Arduino.